ossf/wg-endusers/MANIFESTO/README.md

 * Acknowledge that not all vulnerabilities are actively curated, and the scoring systems (such as  CVSS used for CVEs) can be a trailing indicator.
 <br>

-* Improve open source software consumption via audit and quarantine functionality for components matching known vulnerabilities and malicious packages.
+* Improve open source consumption via audit and quarantine functionality for components matching known vulnerabilities and malicious packages.
 <br>

 * Focus on tools and processes that support and extend the abilities of development teams/developers to make informed judgments of consumed open source software.